LivePersonInc/developer-center/pages/documents/consumer experience/android-sdk/enable-push.md

 Important:
 </div>

-**The proprietary SDK notification is only for the displaying purposes, interacting with it won't launch the Application or navigate to the Conversation Fragment/Activity, for a fully interactive notification host app needs to provide the implementation.**
+**The proprietary SDK notification is only for display purposes, interacting with it won't launch the Application or navigate to the Conversation Fragment/Activity, for a fully interactive notification, the host app needs to provide the implementation.**

 ### Configuring Push Notifications